dcunited001/dcunited001.github.io/_posts/2018-03-04-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 forever: you must divert the dissenting sociophysical energy with alternative avenues for flow, just like with a real dam.
 Otherwise, that dam will burst.
-Just because you've made it illegal to acknowledge reality doesn't mean what you do not allow anyone to see cannot affect reality.
+Just because you've made it illegal to acknowledge reality doesn't mean that which you do not allow anyone to see does not affect reality.
 You simply won't be whatsoever aware of the nature of an impending threat before it hits you, which will be far too late.
 If the general population isn't aware of a realistic threat, how can we prepare for it?

 Why do our leaders expect that it's intolerable for people who see real threats to speak about them or to be concerned about them?